Page in progress.

 About

-Craig Upson’s artistic interest is steeped in the unconventional and expresses itself largely through portraiture in a diverse array of mediums.
-This diptych is an assembly of 80 portraits that serve as an homage to researchers associated with the Cary Institute.
+Craig Upson’s artistic interest is steeped in the unconventional, and expresses itself largely through portraiture in a diverse array of mediums.
+This diptych is an assembly of 80 portraits that serve as an homage to researchers associated with Cary Institute.
 Each piece is meticulously crafted, transitioning from a photographic snapshot into a painted narrative on wood relief.
 The subjects, captured in moments of deep engagement with their work in the field or laboratory, are elevated through an artistic process that intertwines technology with traditional artistry.

 About

-Kirsten Westphal is a sculptor and artist based in New York City and Dutchess County, NY.
-Her creative practice spans various scales, from expansive room-sized installations of wooden constructions to diminutive, more ephemeral suspended pieces assembled from paper and metal.
 In this work, the spaces within the Cary Institute are an invitation for the outdoors to dialogue with the interior, providing an opportunity to play with the passing light of day.
-She wanted to create an open, expansive form that suggests volume, casts shadows, and has motion.
+Westphal wanted to create an open, expansive form that suggests volume, casts shadows, and has motion.
 The pale distinctive pattern of the paper birch is instantly recognizable and clads the exterior of the cloud.
-The vermillion on the reverse is a reference to the equally recognizable red-bellied woodpecker, which are both native to this region.
+The vermilion on the reverse is a reference to the equally recognizable red-bellied woodpecker, which are both native to this region.

 About

 Hara Woltz is an artist and scientist who addresses the destruction and conservation of ecological systems through a variety of visual media.
 Field research is integral to the creation of her work, and her solo and collaborative projects investigate the relationships between humans, the environment, and other living organisms.
-Her art work resides in a number of private and corporate collections, and she has exhibited in spaces ranging from Sotheby’s to Storm King Art Center.